PersiaML/tutorials/src/customization/index.md

 **Configuring Env**

-There are fields when launching a PERSIA task with Honcho:
+There are environments when launching a PERSIA task with Honcho:

-Required fields in `.honcho.env`

 * `PERSIA_NATS_IP`: set for nats-server ip address.
 * `LOG_LEVEL`: set log_level for `embedding-worker` and `embedding-parameter-server`.